+other fa articles ctors that our directors may deem relevant.
+The Companies Law imposes restrictions on our ability to declare and pay dividends.
+See "Description of share capital an of association-Dividend and liquidation rights" for additional information.

-Payment of dividends may be subject to Israeli withholding taxes.
+progran Payment of dividends may be subject to Israeli withholding taxes.
 See Item 10.E.
-"Taxation-Israeli tax considerations-Israeli tax considerations and government programs" for additional information.
+"Taxation-Israeli tax considerations-Israeli tax considerations and government ns" for additional information.

-B. Significant Changes
+В. Significant Changes

+None .

 Item 9.
 The Offer and Listing

-A. Offer and Listing Details
+Α. Offer and Listing Details

 Our ordinary shares trade on the New York Stock Exchange under the symbol "SMWB".

-B. Plan of Distribution
+В. Plan of Distribution

+Not applicable.

 C. Markets

-See "---Offer and Listing Details" above.
+See "-Offer and Listing Details" above.

 D. Selling Shareholders

+Not applicable.

 E. Dilution

+Not applicable.

 F. Expenses of the Issue

+Not applicable.

-Item 10.
+Item 10).
 Additional Information

 A. Share Capital

+No t applicable.